 Any discussion about bees has to begin with the words we use to describe them.
 There doesn’t seem to be a standard, but you can categorize bees by how they got here.

 When it comes to identifying bees, I again think it’s the names that confuse people.
 For example, many people use the term “mason” bee to refer to bees in the genus Osmia, but in a larger sense, mason bees are any bees that collect building materials from their environment.
-So that makes leafcutting bees and wool carder bees masons as well.
+So that makes leafcutting bees, wool carder bees, and pebble bees masons as well.

 Likewise, the terms “mining bee,” “digger bee,” and “sweat bee” each comprise hundreds and sometimes thousands of different species.
 So when one person describes what he considers a mining bee, it probably isn’t the same species that someone else is calling a mining bee.
-These names are based on broad descriptions of behavior more than anything, so they are not names of specific species.
+These names are based on broad descriptions of behavior; they are not names of specific species.

 Sometimes there is a bit of correlation that develops over time.
 For example, the term “mining bee” is often used to describe bees in the genus Andrena, while “digger bee” is used for the genus Anthophora, but both are large groups of bees that dig small holes in the ground.
 The genus Andrena alone comprises 1300 species.